bhtucker/streamkov/README.md

 * Draw sentences from the chain via `/draw/`
 * Even if many files are being processed, you'll be able to draw from the current chain unimpeded.

-# Running
+# Installation

 Streamkov is intended for Python 3.5.
+It uses PostgreSQL, by default looking for a database called `streamkov`

+It expects to use your Twitter API key, so you'll need to create a `secrets.py` with the required credentials.

-To clone and run locally, simply:
+To run locally, simply `clone` and then:

 `pip install .`

-from main directory, then
+from main project directory, then from the `frontend` directory, build the JS app via:

+`npm install`
+and
+`npm run build`

+to create the `dist` directory with static assets and all of the required JS in `bundle.js`.

+# Running
+Finally, run the app!

 `python streamkov/app.py`